score-spec/setup-score/README.md

-# setup-paws
+# setup-score

-This action sets up PAWS environment for use in GitHub actions.
+This action sets up Score environment for use in GitHub actions.

-It downloads and caches a version of PAWS CLI tools and adds them to PATH.
+It downloads and caches a version of Score CLI tools and adds them to PATH.

 # Usage